Can You Shoot Someone Who Breaks Into Your House?

 Contact an Attorney If You’re Facing Criminal Charges

 If you have, or ever have to use self-defense in your home to protect yourself or your family, you should seek legal representation.
 A self-defense claim is at least in part an admission of doing something that under normal circumstances is against the law.
-While you might feel you have an air-tight case, there are legal complexities to claiming self-defense that are best handled with the help of a qualified criminal defense attorney.
+While you might feel you have an air-tight case, there are legal complexities to claiming self-defense that are best handled with the help of a qualified Los Angeles criminal defense attorney near you.

 Criminal defense lawyers understand the standards that are used for “imminent threat,” “necessary force,” and what is meant by the term “reasonable.”
 Criminal defense attorneys also know how juries are instructed to gauge a defendant’s claim of self-defense and have experience walking clients through the entire judicial process from beginning to end.